 As a general rule, doctoral students are expected to enrol full time.
 In exceptional and duly justified cases, the Academic Committee may agree to individual requests to enrol part time.

-The doctoral thesis must be submitted by the end of the third academic year following registration of the thesis project for full-time students and by the end of the sixth academic year for part-time students.
+The doctoral thesis must be submitted by the end of the third academic year following registration of the thesis project for full-time students and by the end of the five academic year for part-time students.